Ribesg/Pure/README.md

 # Pure [![Build Status](http://ci.ribesg.fr/job/Pure/badge/icon)](http://ci.ribesg.fr/job/Pure/)

-Pure is a World Generator Bukkit plugin.
+Pure is a World Generator Bukkit plugin, planning to become a Sponge plugin, too.

 It was created to provide a simple way to use Minecraft Vanilla world generation on non-Vanilla based Minecraft Server softwares like [Glowstone].